 Imaginative, original and full of ideas, Creative Technology combines technical and creative skills to create the technologies of the future.
-At Middlesex, you'll have the opportunity to learn about and experiment with different types of technology and use them to design and build your own inventions.
+At Middlesex, you'll have the opportunity to learn through doing, experimenting with different types of technology to design and build your own inventions.